xqymain/icecms-R/README.md

 Before and after the user name and password are admin 12345678, if you need to modify, can be modified in the database, MD5 encryption. <br />
 <br />
 Warning: The program has a lot of features is only used for PHP7, such as database testing and installation procedures, does not guarantee that this program can be stable in the PHP5 environment!<br />
-Known BUG: the background may not be able to log in (does not affect the use) <br />
+Known BUG: the Administrator management may not be able to log in (does not affect the use) <br />
 If any other bug can be submitted lssues, welcome harassment! <br />
 <br />
 Email:201330010330@hnu.edu.cn <br />